-The Nuffield Family Justice Observatory improves the lives of children and families by putting data and evidence at the heart of the family justice system.
+Nuffield Family Justice Observatory makes life better for children and families by holding a mirror to the family justice system.

 The following four values are at the core of our work at the Nuffield Family Justice Observatory.
 They inform and underpin all that we do, and we will use them to hold ourselves to account.